 Bookstore: The FIU Bookstore is located in the Graham Center building on the Modesto Maidique Campus.
 The bookstore carries all required and recommended occupational therapy texts, general student supplies, and personal items.
-Payment may be made by cash, personal check, University/debit card or Master Card/Visa.

 Library: Libraries are located on both campuses.
 Most of the material directly related to occupational therapy is found at the Modesto Maidique Campus library.
 Use this link to access a guide and help center for students and researchers in occupational at FIU: Occupational Therapy Library Guide